rhysbrooks1/wikipedia-scraper/README.md

 # Table Scraper

-This Python script is designed to scrape tabular data from a specified Wikipedia page using the BeautifulSoup library for web scraping and pandas for data manipulation.
+This Python script is designed to scrape tabular data from a specified Wikipedia page using the BeautifulSoup library for web scraping and pandas for display.
+Currently it only shows the most frequent words in a wikipedia article, but I plan to add more features such as sentiment analysis soon

 ### Prerequisites